-- 2.1 This Code is applicable for the products which are required to be tested, evaluated and approved in accordance with the Fire Test Procedures Code as referenced in the Convention. - 2.2 Where reference to the Code is indicated in the Convention by the terminology "... in accordance with the Fire Test Procedures Code", the subject product shall be tested in accordance with the applicable fire test procedure or procedures as referred to in paragraph 4.1. - 2.3 Where reference is only made to a product's fire performance in the Convention using such terminology as "... and their exposed surfaces shall have low flame-spread characteristics", the subject product shall be tested in accordance with the applicable fire test procedure or procedures as referred to in paragraph 4.1.
+- 2.1 This Code is applicable for products which are required to be tested, evaluated and approved in accordance with the Fire Test Procedures Code as referenced in the Convention. - 2.2 Where reference to the Code is indicated in the Convention by the terminology "... in accordance with the Fire Test Procedures Code", the subject product shall be tested in accordance with the applicable fire test procedure or procedures as referred to in paragraph 4.1. - 2.3 Where reference is made to the fire performance of a product only in the Convention using such terminology as "... and their exposed surfaces shall have low flame-spread characteristics", the subject product shall be tested in accordance with the applicable fire test procedure or procedures as referred to in paragraph 4.1.